 As it is the national language of the Philippines, Filipino is widely spoken in commercialized cities, public and private schools, and government offices.
 Arabic, Spanish, Sanskrit, Japanese, Tamil, and Hokkien are present in both Filipino and Tagalog languages as loan words.

 Like its Austronesian language families, the Filipino language follows the Subject-Verb-Object and the Verb-Subject-Object word orders.
 Filipino became the official language of the Philippines in 1937 through President Manuel L. Quezon and was enriched further through the 1987 Philippine constitution.

 Most of us already know that English is one of the lingua franca worldwide.
-As English was the language of the Americans during the American colonial rule, Filipino today has a vast amount of American English borrowed words.
-The Filipino - American History expands not just in political ties but also in its lexicon.
+As English was the language of the Americans during the American colonial rule, Filipinos today have a vast amount of American English borrowed words.
+The Filipino – American History expands not just in political ties but also in its lexicon.